lmas/thesis/time.md

 - 2025-04-24, 6 h:
-    Discussed the used sensors, cleaned out the gyro as it worked too poorly and added temp., press., and humidity sensors instead.
+    Discussed the used sensors, cleaned out the gyro as it worked too poorly and added temp., pressure, and humidity sensors instead.

 -2025-04-23, 9 h:
     Plotted the test data to single png per dataset instead and then a long day